telerik/ajax-docs/controls/htmlchart/design-time/configuration-wizard.md

 If you want to build a simple or static chart, you can choose to not set a data source and simply add items to the series in the Series Item collection editor below.
 Once again, the Configuration Wizard only shows properties that are relevant to the type of chart you selected.

->note The Configuration Wizard doesn't override already defined series.
+>tip The Configuration Wizard doesn't override already defined series.
 That being said, in order to switch to a	different chart type, you must initially remove the inconsistent series and then add the new one.
 This is done to prevent data loss.
 Having a Configuration Wizard does not mean that everything will be set	(or modified) by it, because this would make it very restrictive and unusable.

 ## X-Axis